|Departure Date: 28-04-2019||Status: Guaranteed departure||Price: 575 €||Duration: 8 days|

 ♦ Sighisoara (Schaessburg), designated as a World Heritage Site by UNESCO, still stands as one of the most beautiful and best-preserved medieval towns in Europe.

 ♦ Bucovina - Discover the painted churches & ancient traditions of Maramures

 Day 2: Bucharest - Curtea de Arges - Sibiu - Sibiel

 After breakfast, departure to Curtea de Arges, the former capital of Wallachia.
 Visit the Episcopal Church-built by Prince Neagoe Basarab (1512-1517), where the Romanian Kings are buried.
 Drive along the picturesque Olt Valley to Sibiu, one of the oldest cities in Transylvania - formerly Hermannstadt - founded by the Saxon colonists.
 Guided walking tour of the medieval town (the Main Square, the Evangelical Church, and the Liars' Bridge etc.).
 Depart to Sibiel- the village which was awarded the prize “Pomme d’Or” by the Press Association FIJET.
 Visit the Museum of Icons.
-Dinner and overnight stay at guesthouses.
+Accommodation and dinner in Sibiel.

 Day 3: Sibiel - Sighisoara - Targu Mures - Bistrita